roman-milk/roman-milk.github.io/pet-mommyslut.md

  "I did," he nodded, before shoving his cock in my mouth, holding my head and beginning to fuck my face.
 I had gotten very good at not gagging when my mouth was roughly fucked, his whole cock filling my mouth so fully, his balls bouncing off my chin...which made the act so much hotter.

  As usual, in less than two minutes, my throat was being coated with cum, the face fucking almost always the finale of a blow job.
-Report_Story #2